harshit-aggarwal/Explainable-Machine-Learning/README.md

 * GAMI-Net: Test AUC - 0.79
 * Rectified Linear Unit Deep Neural Network (ReLU-DNN): Test AUC - 0.814

+Although some other models perform better they fail the Adverse-Impact Ratio test and hence were not considered as the best deployable model.

 ### Quantative Analysis

 **Corelation Heatmap:**